Wildlander-mod/wildlander-mod.github.io/_03-YourFirstCharacter/Levelling Up.md

 ### Skill Usage Table

+{: .important}
+> If your skill is zero for a specific skill, you cannot level it up by any method other than training.
+You need to visit a trainer  get to 1 skill before you can use any of the below methods.

 Skill	|Skill Use Mult	| Sources of XP/Notes|
 |--|--|--|
 Speech	|0.36	|1 base XP per gold used in transactions. <br> 75 * Speech level base XP for passing Speech checks.